In year 7 students have 25 lessons a week.

 • Learn about differences between cultures and language

-• Explore Christmas traditions.
+• Explore Christmas traditions

 Spring term

-Thematic contexts: Studying and my future and leisure
+Thematic contexts: studying, my future and leisure

 • Understand about differences between French and British schools

-• Talk about my school life: Subjects I study and opinions
+• Talk about my school life: subjects I study and opinions

 • Describe my uniform and opinions